 Please be sure to include the claim number on every page you send.

 What are the benefits of centralizing medical authorizations and billing?

-The new system is designed to allow our contractor, ACS, to approve services and payments based on established treatment guidelines and OWCP staff decisions regarding covered conditions.
+The new system is designed to allow our contractor to approve services and payments based on established treatment guidelines and OWCP staff decisions regarding covered conditions.
 In turn, this allows OWCP staff to dedicate more time to entitlement issues and return to work efforts.
 We have made eligibility, medical authorization, and billing information accessible 24 hours a day/7 days a week to Injured Workers, Employing Agencies, and Providers via the Interactive Voice Response (IVR) system and the web.
 Providers can now request, and for routine services receive, authorization on-line which is easier for providers and speeds up the authorization process.